outmoded/hapijs.com/lib/tutorials/en_US/auth.md

 start();
 ```
-First, we need to do is register the `hapi-auth-cookie` plugin with `server.register`.
-Once the plugin is registered, we configure our `strategy` by calling `server.auth.strategy`. `server.auth.strategy` takes three parameters: name of the strategy, what scheme you are using, and an options object.
-For our strategy, we name it `session`.
-For the scheme, we will be using the `cookie` scheme.
+First, you need to do is register the `hapi-auth-cookie` plugin with `server.register`.
+Once the plugin is registered, you configure your `strategy` by calling `server.auth.strategy`. `server.auth.strategy` takes three parameters: name of the strategy, what scheme you are using, and an options object.
+For your strategy, you name it `session`.
+For the scheme, you will be using the `cookie` scheme.
 If you were using `hapi-auth-basic`, this parameter would be `basic`.
 The last parameter is an options object.
-This is how we can customized our auth strategy to fit our needs.
+This is how you can customized your auth strategy to fit your needs.

-The first property we configure is the `cookie` object.
-In our `strategy`, we will configure three properties of the `cookie` object.
-First, we set the name of the cookie, in this case `sid-example`.
-Next, we set the password that will be used to encrypt the cookie.
+The first property you configure is the `cookie` object.
+In your `strategy`, you will configure three properties of the `cookie` object.
+First, you set the name of the cookie, in this case `sid-example`.
+Next, you set the password that will be used to encrypt the cookie.
 This should be at least 32 characters long.
-Last, we set `isSecure` to `false`.
+Last, you set `isSecure` to `false`.
 This is ok for development while working over HTTP.
 In production, this should be switched back to `true`, which is the default setting.

 The next property is `redirectTo`.
 This will tell the server where to redirect to if an unauthenticated user tries to access a resource that requires authentication.

 The last property is the `validateFunc` function.
 The `validateFunc` validates that a current cookie is still valid.
 For example, if a user authenticates themselves successfully, receives a cookie, and then leaves the site.
 Once they return, the `validateFunc` will check if their current cookie is still valid.

-We setup the default strategy by calling `server.auth.default('session')`.
+You setup the default strategy by calling `server.auth.default('session')`.
 This will set set the default auth strategy for all routes.

-Once our strategy is set up, we need to set up route that will validate the provided username and password.
-In this case, our `POST` route to `'/login'` will do just that.
+Once your strategy is set up, you need to set up route that will validate the provided username and password.
+In this case, your `POST` route to `'/login'` will do just that.
 First, it will pull the `username` and `password` from `request.payload`, which the user provided in the form from the `'/login'` `'GET'` route.
-Next, we find the user from the database by searching for their username:
+Next, you find the user from the database by searching for their username:

 ```js
 const account = users.find(
     (user) => user.username === username
 );
 ```
-If the user doesn't not exists, or if the provided password is wrong, we redirect the user back to the login page.
-We use `Bcrypt` to compare the user provided password with the hashed password from the database.
+If the user doesn't not exists, or if the provided password is wrong, you redirect the user back to the login page.
+You use `Bcrypt` to compare the user provided password with the hashed password from the database.

 Lastly, if the user does exist, and the passwords match, the user is then redirected to the homepage.